HarshaEgiteela/Simple_Calculator/README.md

-# 🧮 Simple Calculator in Python
+# 🧮 Simple Calculator with Tkinter (GUI)

-This is a basic command-line calculator written in Python.
-It performs simple arithmetic operations such as:
+This project is a simple calculator built using **Python's Tkinter** library for a graphical user interface.
+It supports basic arithmetic operations like:

 - Addition
 - Subtraction